 13. Team Building

-Because project success is so dependent on many different team members, you need to bring that team together to focus on the common goal.
+Because project success depends on many different team members, you need to bring that project team together to focus on the common goal.
 If there are conflicts, personal agendas, or conflicting desires, the project could stall or churn.
 A good project manager knows how to bring the team together to work toward common success.

 The project manager serves as the primary point of contact for project communications with various audiences:

 - Team Member Communication – The PM coordinates discussions on team issues and needs, and facilitates communication across departments.
 There are many topics to address through the life of a project, such as compliance, risk, and interdependencies.

 - Stakeholder Communication – keeping stakeholders updated in various ways, such as status updates, high-level views and information, or more project detail when needed.
 Project managers communicate with both internal and external stakeholders.

 - Customer Communication – rather than the development team talking directly with the customer, the PM manages these communications.
 The project manager answers questions and translates requirements and technical details into terms that non-technical users can understand.
 The PM also manages customer expectations throughout the course of the project and coordinates change management activities.

 The project manager works with the organization to ensure that not only does the project work get done, but that the customers are ready to adopt.
 The project manager plans for changes needed for a smooth transition to the new solution.
 Some ways the project manager does this: